Aptimex/portl/README.md

 ### fwd PROTOCOL fromPort [toPort]
 Uses socat to forward traffic received inside the portl namespace on `localhost:<fromPort>` to `localhost:<toPort>` inside the current namespace, which is typically the normal host namespace.
 This is useful if you're running something like an SSH reverse port forward inside the namespace and want that to route to a service listening on localhost outside that namespace.

 A single `socat` process listens inside the Portl namespace.
 Each connection it accepts execs an `nsenter` helper that re-enters the namespace `portl fwd` was invoked from and connects to the destination port there.
-That namespace is identified by its pinned path under `/run/netns` if it is a named namespace, and otherwise assumes the namespace of PID 1 (generally the host namespace).
+That destination namespace is identified by its pinned path under `/run/netns` if it is a named namespace, and otherwise assumes the namespace of PID 1 (generally the host namespace).

 Only one forward can be active per protocol and source port; starting a second one is refused.